tvarit-foggy/grafana.org/content/blog/2019-03-20-oss-licensing-war.md

 Such an “open core” strategy, where a company like Elastic NV maintains an open source project (like Elasticsearch) but also provides additional enhancements as commercial software (like X-Pack), would be widely adopted by many of the companies on Joseph’s list.
 This commercial software would only be available to paying customers.
 Thus even customers who used the open source Elasticsearch software via the AWS offering would still have plenty of reasons to deal with — and pay — Elastic NV directly.

 Elastic NV also enhanced its own Elastic as a service cloud offering.
 The company innovated to improve both its open source core and its commercial add-ons.
 It got better at being able to deliver software as a service.
 It competed.
+The company went public in October 2018, and is currently valued at more than $6B.
+Not bad for an open source project that Elasticsearch B.V.
+CEO Shay Bannon started in 2010.

+But the war would be far from over.
+Both AWS and Elastic NV would escalate hostilities over the coming months.

-Coming soon: Part 2.
-The licensing war escalates.
-Where do we go from here?
+Coming soon: Part 2 - The licensing war escalates.